The Icarus Project

 Described as “elegant” and “delightful”, these stories are sure to capture the imagination, entertain, enlighten, and inspire.

-Containing material new as well as that previously published, there is something here for every fan of historical fiction; from the traditional ghost story, to the Christmas tear-jerker, from the bit of steampunk fantasy, to the romantic comedy.
-And for those already familiar with the author’s work, the collection contains bonus material relative to the bestselling novels Of Moths & Butterflies and Cry of the Peacock.
+Containing material new as well as that previously published (as Sixteen Seasons), this revised sampler of short stories provides something for everyone, from historical romance to the traditional ghost story, and even a bit of steampunk fantasy.
+And for those already familiar with the author’s work, the collection contains bonus material relative to the bestselling novels Of Moths and Butterflies and Cry of the Peacock.